galenguyer/okd4/README.md

 under system>advanced, change the web admin port to whatever port you opened. restart stuff and connect to the web interface on the new port for the next steps.

 under services>dhcp server, change the range so you can give static leases from 192.168.1.200-192.168.1.255. also make sure 192.168.1.200 is set as a dns server.

+## okd4-services
+grab the latest centos 8 stream installation iso from [the centos downloads page](https://www.centos.org/download/).

+create a new vm named okd4-services. use the centos iso. ensure it has at least 100gb of storage space (this number may grow). also give it 4 cores and 4gb of ram. also ensure it's on your internal network, not your external one. later we'll set up nat to this vm through pfsense.

+from the pfsense web ui, go to services>dhcp server and add a static mapping for the okd4-services vm interface. give it the ip 192.168.1.200 and the hostname okd4-services.

+install centos 8.
+  under networking, enable the interface and set the hostname to okd4-services.
+    you might have to add another dns server actually. i like 1.1.1.1 for software selection, you can do server or server with gui. i don't like guis so i go without. also install the guest agent because yknow this is a vm for the partitioning, use custom partitioning. use the defaults, and then remove the home partition. set the root partition to fill the whole disk. yay space